-ATOPICA is a FP7 EU funded project lead by the Medizinische Universitaet Wien and Moverim is dealing with dissemination activities and stakeholders awareness.
-Atopica project is committed to quantifying the effects of environmental changes on Ambrosia (ragweed) pollen-induced allergic diseases in Europe.
-The main aim of the project will be to further understand how global and regional climate, land use and air quality changes impact human health, in particular allergic diseases using quantitative physical and statistical models.
-The consortium constitutes an innovative and multidisciplinary approach to explore the combined pan-European impact of changes in climate, land use and air pollution on allergen pollen-induced diseases through a chain of quantitative physical and statistical models.
-The project plans to develop integrated and cross-disciplinary approaches to assess the health risks resulting from severe environmental changes and to design suitable adaptation policies.
+ATOPICA was a FP7 EU funded project led by the Medizinische Universitaet Wien.
+Atopica project was committed to quantify the effects of environmental changes on Ambrosia (ragweed) pollen-induced allergic diseases in Europe.
+The investigation of global and regional climate, land use and air quality changes can impact on human health, in particular allergic diseases was implemented by a high qualified group of partners coming from all around the best research centers, universities and SMEs in Europe.
+The consortium was able to perform quantitative physical and statistical models to explore the combined pan-European impact of changes in climate, land use and air pollution on allergen pollen-induced diseases Of great importance for the project were the clinical and observational studies carried out in Croatia involving children and in Germany involving mainly elderly people.

 In ATOPICA, Moverim was leader of the Dissemination, Communication and Exploitation workpackage.
 The company supported the project visibility spreading information of project results through social networks and media relation starting from 2012.
 Moverim took care of the organisation, promotion and management of webinar, workshops and events with the participation of stakeholders with different expertise and vision.
 Moverim contribution was essential to establish links with relevant European and international projects and initiatives and to promote the project achievements and goals at European events like Green Week and EU Open doors, raising awareness on health and environment issues.